aaclage/CustomSideBar/react-follow-document/README.md

 ## Summary

-This solution has the goal to easily identify/follow key documents from all Tenant and easily access them in Modern Pages.
+This solution has the goal to easily identify/follow user key documents from all Tenant and easily access them in Modern Pages.
 This solution uses the Out of Box Social feature **"Follow document"** with combination of MSGraph queries and MGT FileList/File components.

 Avaliable features:
 - Follow documents (individualy or multiple at same time)